bignosethethird/af-ZA_joomla_lang/README.md

 ## Introduction to GIT

+A great introduction to using GIT is to watch this YouTube video: https://youtu.be/ulQA5tjJark by a very good presenter who deeply understands the subject and introduced and explains GIT very gently.
+Highly recommended!

 ### Install the Git client

 By assumption, you are running on a Linux or a Mac, or at least have Linux for Windows installed on your Windows machine.
-You should also have GIT installed on your machine.
-If it is not installed yet, install GIT using your OS's standard software installation tool, e.g. for Ubuntu Linux variants, do the following:
+You should also have the GIT application installed on your machine.
+If it is not installed yet, install GIT using your O/S's standard software installation tool, e.g. for Ubuntu Linux variants, do the following:

 ```bash
 $ sudo apt install git